NoHomey/ioctl-enum/README.md

 # Warning

-Add ioctl_enum's ioctls exporting to your building.
-Generate the TypeScript enum/ JavaScript object for each machine your project will be running at, ioctl_enum just uses the result of _IO, _IOR, _IOW, _IOWR macros wich is unsigned long C number and it differs at different Unixes, Distributions and versions.
+Add ioctl-enum's ioctls exporting to your building.
+Generate the TypeScript enum/ JavaScript object for each machine your project will be running at, ioctl-enum just uses the result of _IO, _IOR, _IOW, _IOWR macros wich is unsigned long C number and it differs at different Unixes, Distributions and versions.
 Just like you would build the native C++ Addon that wrapps the ioctl numbers on each machine !!!

-Example:
+This is why:

 ```typescript
 // Ran on my laptop (Ubuntu 16.04)